Runners take off up the hill at the inaugural Spruce Railroad Run at Lake Crescent on Saturday morning. (Pierre LaBossiere/Peninsula Daily News)

 LAKE CRESCENT — The weather threw everything it had at the inaugural Spruce Railroad Run, but in the end, the skies cleared, the sun came out and more than 270 people enjoyed the newest event in the Run the Peninsula series.

-Heavy rain and winds tried to throw a wrench into the race as East Beach Road was closed down to clear downed trees, forcing traffic to divert to Joyce and Piedmont Road, which was already being used by shuttle buses.
-A handle of runners started late because of the weather snags.
+Heavy rain and winds tried to throw a wrench into the race as East Beach Road was closed to clear downed trees, forcing traffic to divert to Joyce and Piedmont Road, which was already being used by shuttle buses.

 However, other than that, the race, which took place entirely within Olympic National Park, went off without a hitch.
-It began Saturday morning in heavy rain, but as the first 5K runners crossed the finished line at the Spruce Railroad trailhead the sun poked out, the wind stopped and the rain came to a halt.
+It began Saturday morning in heavy rain, but as the first 5K runners crossed the finish line at the Spruce Railroad trailhead the sun poked out, the wind stopped and the rain came to a halt.

 Winning the first Spruce Railroad 10K was a familiar name and repeat winner of multiple Run the Peninsula and Peninsula Adventure Sports events, John Mauro of Port Townsend.
 Mauro, a former winner of the North Olympic Discovery Marathon, took first in a time of 37 minutes, 40.09 seconds.
 Winning the women’s 10K was a first-time winner, Sara Kuethe of Bainbridge Island in a time of 45:10.05.